zacharyelston/tofu-aicl/CONTRIBUTING.md

-# Contributing to tofu-aicl
+# Contributing to TerraMISO

-Thank you for your interest in contributing to tofu-aicl!
+Thank you for your interest in contributing to TerraMISO!
 This guide will help you get started.

+**TerraMISO** = Multi-In Single-Out AI framework extending Terraform/OpenTofu

 ## 🚀 Quick Start for Contributors